-Mil Milagros/A Thousand Miracles partners with mothers, grandmothers, and teachers to prevent malnutrition and hunger and to improve children’s health and education in Guatemala.
+Mil Milagros/A Thousand Miracles partners with communities to prevent malnutrition and hunger and to improve children’s health and education in Guatemala.

 Fifty percent of children in Guatemala suffer from chronic malnutrition, the fourth highest rate in the world.
 In the communities where Mil Milagros works, the rates exceed 70%.
 Since 2012, there has been a 50% reduction in child malnutrition (and stunting) in Mil Milagros’ partner communities.